Can You Stop a Dog Barking at Other Dogs?

-Oh, how to stop a dog from barking at other dogs … Does your dog love people but go ballistic when it sees other dogs?
+Your dog barks at other dogs?
+Totally normal.
+But … oh, how do you stop dogs barking at other dogs … Does your dog love people but go ballistic when it sees other dogs?
 Or maybe she barks at all living things with equal enthusiasm?
 Wouldn’t it be nice to take your dog for a walk and not have it pull and bark when it sees another dog?
 Or when it’s inside and sees someone pass by walking their dog?
 Yes, you can do it.

 It is possible to teach your dog not to bark when it sees other dogs, as well as to recognize a threat versus a friend.
-Let’s differentiate between preventing a dog from doing something versus teaching them to stop on command.
-Here’s what to do.
+In this post, you’ll learn how to get your dog to stop barking at other dogs on command.
+We are not advocates of preventing a dog from doing something he’s naturally inclined to do.

 Understanding the Types of Dog Barks